satyajit-bagchi/deep-learning-sequence-models-notebooks/README.md

-# deep-learning-sequence-models-notebooks
+# Deep learning sequence models notebooks
-Sequence models Notebooks from the Coursera Deep Learning specialization
+My sequence models jupyter notebooks from the Coursera Deep Learning specialization.

+Doesn't include all data because Coursera does not allow export of some files